Percent sign: In computers

 In Perl % is the sigil for hashes.

 In many programming languages' string formatting operations (performed by functions such as printf and scanf), the percent sign denotes parts of the template string that will be replaced with arguments.
 (See printf format string.)
 In Python and Ruby the percent sign is also used as the string formatting operator.

-In the command processors COMMAND.COM (DOS) and CMD.EXE (OS/2 and Windows), %1, %2,... stand for the first, second,... parameters of a batch file. %0 stands for the specification of the batch file itself as typed on the command line.
+In the command processors COMMAND.COM (DOS) and CMD.EXE (OS/2 and Windows), %1, %2, ... stand for the first, second, etc. parameters of a batch file. %0 stands for the specification of the batch file itself as typed on the command line.
 The % sign is also used similarly in the FOR command.

 %VAR1% represents the value of an environment variable named VAR1.
 Thus: